Ways to Retain Your Great Employees

 10 Tips for Employee Retention

-Key employee retention is critical to the long-term health and success of your business.
-Managers readily agree that retaining your best employees ensures customer satisfaction, product sales, satisfied coworkers and reporting staff, effective succession planning and organizational knowledge and learning.
+Retaining key employees is critical to the long-term health and success of your business.
+Managers readily agree that keeping your best employees ensures customer satisfaction, increased product sales, satisfied coworkers, and effective succession planning and organizational knowledge and learning.

 Employee retention matters.
 Failing to retain a key employee is costly to the bottom line and creates organizational issues such as insecure coworkers.